cuijiyao01/docker-k8s-training/kubernetes/exercise_07_ingress.md

-# Optional exercise - Ingress
+# Exercise 7 - Ingress

 __Please note this is an optional exercise.
 It has an increased level of difficulty.__